engula/engula/docs/design.md

 - Elastic: takes advantage of elastic resources on the cloud
 - Adaptive: adapts to dynamic workloads and diverse applications
-- Extensible: provides pluggable APIs and modules for customization
+- Extensible: provides pluggable module interfaces and implementations for customization
 - Platform independent: allows flexible deployments on local hosts, on-premise servers, and cloud platforms

 It is important to note that Engula is not a full-functional database.
-Engula is more like a framework that allows users to build their databases.
+Engula is more like a framework that allows users to build their databases or storage engines.
 However, for users that don't need customization, Engula can also be used as an out-of-the-box data service for typical applications.

 # Architecture